Losing weight can be a tough and frustrating process, especially when you feel like you’re doing everything right but still not seeing results.

 3. Weekend bingeing

-The amount of calories you need to consume varies based on age, gender, activity level and weight-related goals.
-However, it’s generally recommended that the average female consume about 2000 calories to maintain weight and 1500 calories if weight-loss is the goal.
+However, it is generally recommended that an average female consume about 2000 calories to maintain weight and 1500 calories for weight loss.

-A 1495 calorie meal leaves just 5 calories for the entire day, which is neither healthy, nor realistic.
+A 1495 calorie meal leaves only 5 calories for the entire day, which is neither healthy nor realistic.

 4. Drinking your calories

-In a study by the American Journal of Clinical Nutrition, it was reported that the energy (i.e.) calorie intake from beverages “represents 21% of of total daily energy intake in the general American population comes from beverages, which means that a significant number of calories consumed daily come from drinks.
+According to a study by the American Journal of Clinical Nutrition, 21% of the total daily energy intake in the general American population comes from beverages, which means that a significant number of calories consumed daily come from drinks.

 5. Not getting enough sleep

-A lack of sleep can also slow digestive function and increase cortisol levels, which can lead to overeating.
+A lack of sleep can also slow digestive function and increase cortisol levels (the stress hormone), which can lead to overeating.

-- Set a reasonable time to go to bed, and stick to it.
+- First, set a reasonable time to go to bed and stick to it.
 It’s very important to unplug and avoid using electronic devices in bed.

-- Setting the room temperature to 60-67 degrees, which is considered optimal for sleeping
+- Setting the room temperature to 60-67 degrees, which is considered optimal for sleeping, can also help.

-- Make sure you have a good, supportive mattress and pillow
+- Finally, make sure to have a good, supportive mattress and pillow.

-If you’re unsure of the quality of your sleep, then I recommend investing in a sleep tracker like this Fitbit one or this Apple Watch can be helpful.
+If you are unsure of the quality of your sleep, investing in a smartwatch with a sleep tracker like this Fitbit one or this Apple Watch can be helpful.
 These devices monitor how long and how well someone sleeps, providing valuable insights into their sleep patterns.

 6. Going “fat-free”